data-mechanics/course-2017-fal-proj/READMEp2.md

     all the distances of obese persons to the means.
 If the average was greater than one mile, we incremented the number of means and re-ran K-Means.

+    The run-time of this algorithm is not impossibly slow.
+The amount of points we are using yields a run-time with an acceptable termination time.
+It takes roughly 3-4 seconds to calculate the means that satisfy the constraints.
+However, with many more points, this algorithm would become very slow.
+Something to consider for future is a way to make this scalable -- for example potentially distributing the distance calculations and the replacement of each mean.
+With this being said, the bottle-neck is most certainly K-Means.
+The solution for now is to run this algorithm in a relatively small area such that the run-time is acceptable.

     The final output would have the locations of all the health-food stores, with all the constraints satisfied.
 ```